Amazon Leadership Principles Interview Questions & Answers (STAR Examples)

 9. Bias for Action

-Interviewers look for:
+Interviewers look for

 - Calculated risk-taking

-Red flags:
+Red flags

-- Avoiding ownership of decisions
+- Avoiding accountability

 10. Frugality

-Do more with less.
+What it means Leaders do more with less.

-Interviewers look for:
+Interviewers look for

-- Resourceful decisions
+- Cost-aware decisions

-Red flags:
+Red flags

-- Wasteful resource use
+- Wasteful spending

-- Overcomplicating solutions
+- Overengineering solutions

 11. Earn Trust

-Interviewers look for:
+Interviewers look for

 - Transparent communication

-Red flags:
+Red flags

 - Avoiding difficult conversations